Sam962/Spectral-Spotlight/README.md

 4. Destroy ghosts to clear your path.
 5. Navigate through the haunted house and reach the exit to win.

+## Cheat Codes
+- Press "1" to activate infinite health cheat.
+- Press "2" to add 50 coins.
+- Press "3" to increase player speed.
+- Press "F" to freeze the ghost's speed.

 ## Credits
 - Producer: Sam Aldehayyat
 - Designer: M. Mitchell Yang